Dublin: Landscape

 Dublin is situated at the mouth of the River Liffey and its urban area encompasses approximately 345 km2 in east-central Ireland.
-It is bordered by the Dublin Mountains, a low mountain range and sub range of the Wicklow Mountains, to the south and surrounded by flat farmland to the north and west.
+It is bordered by the Dublin Mountains, a low mountain range and sub-range of the Wicklow Mountains, to the south, and surrounded by flat farmland to the north and west.

 Watercourses

-The River Liffey divides the city in two, between the Northside and the Southside.
-The Liffey bends at Leixlip from a northeasterly route to a predominantly eastward direction, and this point also marks the transition to urban development from more agricultural land usage.
-The city itself was founded where the River Poddle met the Liffey, and the early Viking settlement was also facilitated by the small Steine or Steyne River, the larger Camac and the Bradogue, in particular.
+The River Liffey divides the city into two, between the Northside and the Southside.
+The Liffey bends at Leixlip from a northeasterly route to a predominantly eastward direction.
+This point also marks the transition from more agricultural land to urban development.
+The city itself was founded where the River Poddle met the Liffey.
+The early Viking settlement was also facilitated by the small Steine or Steyne River, the larger Camac and the Bradogue, in particular.

-Two secondary rivers further divide the city: the River Tolka, running southeast into Dublin Bay, and the River Dodder running northeast to near the mouth of the Liffey, and these and the Liffey have multiple tributaries.
-A number of lesser rivers and streams also flow to the sea within the suburban parts of the city.
+Two secondary rivers further divide the city: the River Tolka, running southeast into Dublin Bay, and the River Dodder, running northeast to near the mouth of the Liffey.
+These, along with the Liffey, have multiple tributaries.
+Many lesser rivers and streams also flow to the sea within the suburban parts of the city.

 Two canals – the Grand Canal on the southside and the Royal Canal on the northside – ring the inner city on their way from the west, both connecting with the River Shannon.

 Climate

-Similar to much of the rest of northwestern Europe, Dublin has a maritime climate (Cfb) with mild-warm summers, cool winters, and a lack of temperature extremes.
+Similar to much of the rest of northwestern Europe, Dublin has a maritime climate (Cfb) with mild-warm summers, cool winters, and little temperature extremes.
 At Merrion Square, the coldest month is February, with an average minimum temperature of 4.1 C. The warmest month is July, with an average maximum temperature of 20.1 C. Due to the urban heat island effect, Dublin city has the warmest summertime nights in Ireland.
 The average minimum temperature at Merrion Square in July is 13.5 C. The lowest July temperature ever recorded at the station was 7.8 C on 3 July 1974.